Table of Contents:

-Daemonheim is located near level 11 wilderness.
-So far it's the only place where players can train Dungeoneering.
-The peninsula can be reached through the following options.
+Daemonheim is located near level 16 Wilderness.
+The peninsula can be reached through the following options:

 - Take the ferry from either northwest of the Al Kharid bank, or southwest of the Taverley bank to the port on the eastern side of Daemonheim.